kissu/topcoat-frontend-documentation/docs/tools/guidelines.md

 ## [ESlint](https://eslint.org/) + [Prettier](https://prettier.io/)

 Those tools will provide us some nice code formatting and linting, to avoid the most common errors.
 Please follow the [following config](./vscode.md#how-to-setup-eslint-prettier) for the full configuration.

+This setup will apply on a pre-commit hook, so it will work great even if you don't use VScode.
+There should be **no errors** during the commit for it to be accepted tho.

 ## [Vue3 devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/ljjemllljcmogpfapbkkighbhhppjdbg)